NOX2N - Transformation of biogas digestates to a fertilizer which reduce N2O emissions

 The NOX2N project (project partners: Veas WWTP, NMBU and Ard Innovation) is supported by the Norwegian Research Counsil under the programme "Innovation in the public sector" and aims to increase the Technology Readyness Level (TRL) of the technology to 5-6.
 This by implementing a pilot plant in the existing sludge treatment line at Veas WWTP and by validating the concept in different organic waste substrates.
 The projects advisory board consist of stakeholders representing government legislators, environmental agencies, producers and end-users.

-NOX2N in the media
+NOX2N media coverage

 Forklart – Aftenposten Podkast - To gode klimanyheter - Aftenposten.no